Sunday, October 13, 2024

 DIY: GIFT WRAP USING MAGAZINE PAGES

 Merry Christmas!
-I know I know this is a very late post, but it's better late than never.
+I know, I know—this is a very late post, but better late than never!
 How was your Christmas?
-Mine was so great, but weeks before the holidays I was so busy already.
-Well, I have to wrap more gifts and buy some more.
-It's tough to have so many godchildren, but it's fun.
-Anyway, I came across a fantastic gift wrapping idea on Pinterest - recycling magazine pages as gift wrappers.
-What a great way to save for gift wrappers!
-So without further ado, here are my masterpieces:
+Mine was great, although I was already so busy in the weeks leading up to the holidays.
+I had to wrap more gifts and buy a few more as well.
+It's tough having so many godchildren, but it's also fun!

 Friday, December 13, 2013